Monika-rani12/gMCov/README.md

-# gProf: A gCov based new profiler for MC/DC and SC-MCC
+# gMCov: A gCov based new profiler for MC/DC and SC-MCC
-gProf is a generalized tool that can be plugged with any test case generator.
+gMCov is a generalized tool that can be plugged with any test case generator.
 It requires a set of test cases and a program to produce score%(MC/DC or SC-MCC) with a detailed report.

 Currently in this version, there are five primary directories: